ietf-tools/bibxml-service/docs/topics/production-setup.rst

      are forwarded accurately to BibXML service.

-   - Be minfdul of additional caching at LB/front-end proxy level that can result in stale bibliographic data being displayed.
+   - Be minfdul of additional caching at LB/front-end proxy level that can result in stale bibliographic data being displayed, and for access metrics not being counted.

+   - If you use the server-side Prometheus metric export mechanisms, your CDN configuration should let every resource request that matters metrics-wise hit the web application itself.

 Monitoring errors